jfranciscosousa/jfranciscosousa.com/src/blog/posts/webfont-loading.md

 setTimeout(applyHasFont, 2000);
 ```

 With this, we replace a `no-js` class with a `has-js` class when the script is loaded.
 Then, we replace a `no-font` with a `has-font` class when we load our font, `Muli`.
 We also apply the `has-font` class after a 2-second timeout, just in case the user's internet is really slow and can't download the font in an acceptable time.
+The second argument of the `FontFaceObserver` constructor is the desired timeout in miliseconds.
+After that time elapses, the `load` function errors.

 Then, on the CSS side of things: